basboot/decode_drawings/README.md

 Both OpenCV and mathematical approaches failed at estimating the camera intrinsics - shame on me! :-(

-I therefore used a ruler and visually estimated the horizontal field of view at 60 degrees, assuming square pixels and an intrinsic point exactly at the center of the screen.
+I therefore used a ruler and visually estimated the horizontal field of view at 60 degrees, assuming square pixels and a principal point exactly at the center of the screen.

 ## Image Processing